 At the same time, new breakthroughs in understanding the genetic and cellular roots of cancer have also led to an exciting new chapter in precision medicine, a type of treatment that doctors and government officials want to make more widely available to patients.

-Interviewed by Camille Hertzka, VP, Head of Oncology U.S. Medical at AstraZeneca
+Interviewed by Chatrick Paul, Senior Vice President, Head of U.S. Oncology at AstraZeneca